Gaias2-ICSC/WGAN_Code/README.md

 # WGAN_Code

-This repository accompanies the paper:
+This repository refers to the paper:
 **“Generative Artificial Intelligence for Air Shower Simulation”** [[1]](#1)

 ---